AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Path+pathData"></a>

 ### path.pathData : <code>string</code>
 Representation of the path outline in SVG `<path>` syntax.
 Unlike other node types, pathData is writable here.
+Syntax is automatically normalized, so the getter may return a slightly different string than what you passed to the setter.

 **Kind**: instance property of [<code>Path</code>](#Path)